 I would recommend you try to separate a litter box from a feeding area because guinea pigs are hygienic.
 They will not eat food contaminated with poops.
 Instead, station another litter tray next to their feeding area.

-Reward your pet after using the litter box
+step 8: Reward your pet after using the litter box

 Immediately give your piggy some special treat when it enters the box.
 When you get it utilizing potty for the toilet, reward the animal with some favorite fruit.
 Doing so will encourage your piggy to continue using the place when it feels like to poop or pee.
 Favorable treatment will make the animal realize the importance of a litter tray.

-Remember to clean the litter box
+step 9: Remember to clean the litter box